rayhog/aviator-jekyll-template/_documentation/tql1.04.md

   `MATCH (s:SOFTWARE_PRODUCT) WHERE s.name = "Adobe" Return s`

   <br>
-  In this example, software products that have Adobe in the name fields are returned.
+  In this example, software products that have Adobe in the name fields are returned.<br>

   <br>
   <br>